Vet Tech Internships & Externships Guide (2026)

 Candidates get an opportunity to work with veterinary technicians performing various procedures.
 Students observe and assist in the Zoo Laboratory, clean and restock the hospital, clean up after procedures, and also be in charge of record-keeping.

-In order to be eligible, students must also be able to carry 50 pounds of weight; be able to lift, unload, and push heavy carts; and be willing to work in all types of weather.
+To be eligible, students must also be able to carry 50 pounds; lift, unload, and push heavy carts; and be willing to work in all types of weather.
+They must also be able to commit to eight hours per day for at least three days a week, for a minimum of 144 hours during the semester.

 • Location: Maryland Zoo (Baltimore, Maryland)